What might the future have in store for the price of NEO?

 - Government crackdowns.
 In recent times, the Chinese government has been regularly reported to be cracking down on bitcoin, all cryptocurrencies and cryptocurrency exchanges.
 If you’re thinking of buying into any China-based crypto project, you’ll need to be well aware of the threat posed by regulatory changes.

 - Technological issues.
 In March 2018, NEO’s blockchain was disrupted by technical issues for a few hours.
 The entire NEO network went down because of issues with a single computer and raised questions about the stability of NEO’s design.
-It also adds weight to concerns raised by other critics about the platform’s centralisation.
+It also adds weight to concerns raised by other critics about the platform’s centralization.

 - Inability to scale.
 Like many other blockchains, one of the key challenges facing NEO in the future will be whether or not it can effectively scale to handle an increased volume of transactions.
 NEO’s proposed solution to scaling problems, the Trinity Network, is set to be rolled out in 2018.